axnjaxn/libbyteimage/README.md

 Then type `byteimage-config` to verify that the package is correctly installed.

 If SDL2 is installed on your system, a suite of basic UI tools will be installed.
 If OpenCV is installed, video read/write tools and conversion routines to OpenCV2 structures will be installed, and if FreeType is supported, text rendering and on-screen display tools will be installed.
+Additionally, you'll need libMagick++ to use the built-in save and load routines for most image formats.

 Execute `make tests` after installing libbyteimage to build a series of tests showing off installed functionality.